Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Deployment Model}

-This taxonomy examines how the broker acquires its required resources, either from a single source or multiple sources.
-The majority of articles (66 papers) utilize a \textit{single-cloud} provider to lease their resources.
-However, relying on a single provider has its drawbacks, including vendor lock-in, limited resource diversity, restricted pricing models, provider unavailability, and geographical location constraints \cite{khorasani2024cloud}.
-As a result, some studies (7 papers) adopt the \textit{multi-cloud} model, where the broker leases resources from multiple, independent cloud providers \cite{9, 30, 51, 57}.
-In contrast, a few articles (3 papers) implement a \textit{hybrid-cloud} approach, where the broker uses resources from both a local private cloud and a public cloud, turning to the latter when local resources are insufficient \cite{46, 49, 66}.
-References \cite{49, 66} specifically use the private cloud to meet privacy requirements, where certain workflow tasks must be executed on a private cloud due to the sensitive nature of the data involved.
+This taxonomy examines how the broker acquires its required resources, either from a single CSP or multiple CSPs.
+The majority of articles (76 papers) utilize a \textit{single-cloud} provider to lease their resources.
+However, relying on a single CSP has its drawbacks, including vendor lock-in, limited resource diversity, restricted pricing models, provider unavailability, and geographical location constraints \cite{khorasani2024cloud}.
+As a result, some studies (7 papers) adopt the \textit{multi-cloud} model, where the broker leases resources from multiple, independent CSPs \cite{9, 30, 51, 57, 55, 35, 17}.
+In contrast, a few articles (4 papers) implement a \textit{hybrid-cloud} approach, where the broker uses resources from both a local private cloud and a public cloud, turning to the latter when local resources are insufficient \cite{46, 49, 66, 83}.

-\subsection{Monitoring and fault tolerance taxonomy}
+\subsection{Monitoring and Fault Tolerance Taxonomy}

 Resource failures are an inevitable aspect of computer datacenters, making it crucial for WaaS brokers to monitor resource performance and respond appropriately when failures occur.
 However, this requirement has not been adequately addressed in many reviewed studies.
-This is especially important in the spot pricing model, where the unreliability of resources and the potential for service providers to reclaim them during task execution are concerns.
-Despite these challenges, only 11 articles, including all five that utilize spot instances, address fault tolerance.
+This is especially important in the spot pricing model, where the unreliability of resources and the potential for CSPs to reclaim them during task execution are concerns.
+Despite these challenges, only 13 articles, including all 6 that utilize spot instances, address fault tolerance.